-Your company tracks the costs of customer acquisition down to the penny—and with good reason.
-Measuring the marketing expenses that are being spent to attract new customers compared to the number of customers you serve provides a clear view of the financial health of your company.
+Your company tracks customer acquisition costs down to the penny—and with good reason.
+Measuring the marketing expenses spent to attract new customers compared to the number of customers you serve provides a clear view of your company’s financial health.
 But what about the costs associated with customer onboarding and retention?
-Most companies don’t track these expenditures, but a well-thought-out client onboarding process reinforces a strong relationship with new customers, and tracking the cost of onboarding exposes areas that, with some adjustments, can trim costs while reducing churn.
+Most companies don’t track these expenditures, but a well-thought-out client onboarding process reinforces a strong relationship with new customers.
+Tracking the cost of onboarding exposes areas that, with some adjustments, can trim costs while reducing churn.
 And that helps maintain the valued customer base you’ve worked so hard to build.

 Studies show that closing a deal with a new customer can cost five times more than retaining a current customer.
 Moreover, the success rate of selling to a current customer hovers around 60 to 70 percent, while the success rate of selling to a new customer taps out at 20 percent.

 “When it comes to revenue, customer retention is hugely important to consistent growth and financial planning,” explains marketing expert Will Tidey.
 “The more committed customers you have for the next financial quarter, the easier it is to make [budgetary] decisions.”

 -Will Tidey, Marketing Expert